fbasoni/star-wars-catalogue/README.md

 ## About

 A catalogue for the Star Wars movies, consuming a [Rest API](https://swapi.dev/) with React.
 The goal is to display data about the SW Universe covering characters, planets, films and more.
-And a special feature: being able filter an order in which to watch the movies by.
+And a special feature: rendering the movies in special orders.

 ## Future implementations/Next steps
 - Filter by release, chronological and fan-based orders;